rahulkj/rahulkj.github.io/_posts/2015-05-08-ssh-warden-containers.md

 ---

 layout: post
 title: "🔑 SSH into the Warden Containers Running Within a DEA in Bosh-Lite"
 date:   2015-05-08 19:00:00 -0600
 tags:
   - cloudfoundry
-  - bosh
+  - warden
   - ssh
-  - warden
   - containers
 categories:
-  - cloudfoundry
+  - CloudFoundry
-  - containers
+  - Containers

 ---

 If you're using bosh-lite and wondering on how you could get into your application container, then follow the steps below: